yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 * It would reduce flexibility for merchants who don't use MainActor
 * Each implementation has different concurrency needs

-### Merchant's Responsibility
+### Merchant's responsibility

-It's the merchant's responsibility to handle concurrency according to the implementation:
+It's the merchant's responsibility to handle concurrency according to their implementation.
+Below are three different approaches you can use depending on your specific needs.

-#### Option 1: Immutable Properties
+#### Option 1: Immutable properties

+This approach uses immutable properties that are automatically thread-safe, making them ideal for simple configurations.

 ```swift
 @MainActor